-Eligible costs Financing mechanism Amount Rule of allocation Activity costs Costs directly linked to the implementation of the complementary activities of the project, including: Eligible direct costs: Personnel Travel and subsistence Equipment Consumables and supplies Subcontracting Duties, taxes and charges Other costs Indirect costs: A flat-rate amount, not exceeding 7% of the eligible direct costs of the project, is eligible under indirect costs, representing the beneficiary's general administrative costs which can be regarded as chargeable to the project (e.g. electricity or internet bills, costs for premises, cost of permanent staff, etc.) Real costs Maximum grant awarded: • For not-for-profit European sport events organised during the European Week of Sport: 300,000 EUR • For not-for-profit European sport events not related to the European Week of Sport: 500,000 EUR Maximum 80% of the total eligible costs.
+Eligible costs Financing mechanism Amount Rule of allocation Activity costs Costs directly linked to the implementation of the complementary activities of the project, including: Eligible direct costs: Personnel Travel and subsistence Equipment Consumables and supplies Subcontracting Duties, taxes and charges Other costs Indirect costs: A flat-rate amount, not exceeding 7% of the eligible direct costs of the project, is eligible under indirect costs, representing the beneficiary's general administrative costs which can be regarded as chargeable to the project (e.g. electricity or internet bills, costs for premises, cost of permanent staff, etc.) Real costs Maximum grant awarded: For not-for-profit European sport events organised during the European Week of Sport: 300,000 EUR For not-for-profit European sport events not related to the European Week of Sport: medium-scale events: maximum500,000 EUR large-scale events: minimum 1 Million EUR and maximum 2 Million EUR Maximum 80% of the total eligible costs.
 Conditional: the budget requested is justified in relation to the planned activities.